 for land managers involved with land preservation, wetland restoration, and floodplains management

-Following six monthly meetings, the sector groups established and are pursuing the following adaptation strategies:
+Sector groups established and are pursuing the following adaptation strategies:

 The Water Infrastructure team is advocating for precipitation frequency data that reflects the best available climatic information.
 Precipitation frequency curves establish the severity, duration and probability of occurrence of storm events and form the basis of many decisions such as storm drain sizing and definition of floodplains.
-The team is also establishing a list of “no-regrets” actions that if pursued would create resiliency to climate change.
+The team also established a list of “no-regrets” actions that if pursued would create resiliency to climate change.

-The Natural Infrastructure team is investigating how key tree species in the watershed are expected to be impacted by changing temperature and precipitation regimes.
+The Natural Infrastructure team investigated how key tree species in the watershed are expected to be impacted by changing temperature and precipitation regimes.
 Understanding if future conditions are expected to be favorable or unfavorable to various species will give insights as to how natural communities may change.
 This has implications for acquisition, management and restoration of natural lands.

 Model Approach for Rivers and Watersheds

-HRWC has created a model watershed process to address local climate change impacts through this project that takes participants in each sector group through a series of facilitated discussions to accomplish the following:
+Through this project, HRWC has created a model watershed process to address local climate change impacts that takes participants in each sector group through a series of facilitated discussions to accomplish the following:

 - Provide participants with the most up-to-date predictions of how climate trends likely will impact the watershed, in general and specific to each sector;